KittyDig/portfolio_2/README.md

 ### Lighthouse

-- Conducted Lighthouse audits for performance, accessibility, SEO, and best practices and I got at least 95 in all areas.
+- Conducted Lighthouse audits for performance, accessibility, SEO, and best practices and I got 100 in all areas, in both desktop and mobile versions.
 ![Mockup](assets/lighthouse.png)

 ### Accessibility